 Lake Kariba is generally hot all year round.
 The hottest weather is during the southern hemisphere summer (October to April), with peak humidity occurring with the start of the rainy season in October.
 The rains usually last until April.
 However, it should be noted that they often take the form of short, intense afternoon thunderstorms interspersed with periods of bright sunshine.
 During August and September, high winds often make the lake choppy.
 Those susceptible to seasickness should, therefore, try to avoid these two months.

 In terms of weather, the best time to travel is between May and July, when the weather is dry, calm and slightly cooler.
 Tiger fishing is good throughout the year on Lake Kariba, although the best season is usually considered to be early summer (September to December).
 The rainy season is best for birding, and the dry season (May to September) is best for land-based game viewing.
 Essentially, there isn’t a bad time to visit Kariba - there are just times that are better for some activities than others.

 Other Important Information

 If you plan on fishing, make sure to arrange a permit and to familiarise yourself with the local fishing regulations.
 Fly-fishing from the lake shore is popular, but make sure not to stand too close to the water’s edge.
 Kariba’s crocodiles are wily, and not particular about their meal choices.
 Similarly, swimming in the lake is not advised.

 Malaria is a problem in most areas of Zimbabwe and Zambia, including Lake Kariba.
 Mosquitoes here are resistant to chloroquine, so you’ll need to choose your prophylactics carefully.
-Ask your doctor for advise about which pills to take, and any other vaccines you may need.
+Ask your doctor for advice about which pills to take, and any other vaccines you may need.